davekilian/davekilian.github.com/_posts/2013-02-19-transformation-pipeline.markdown

 Thus every 2D coordinate $(i, j)$ is the index of a pixel.
 This is why screen-space coordinates are sometimes called pixel coordinates.

-## Transformations in Computer Graphics
+## Fitting These Together

 To recap, we listed five spaces above:

-* __Object space__: A convenient coordinate system for defining vertex positions in an object
+* __Object space__: convenient for defining vertex positions in an object
-* __World space__: A convenient coordinate system for setting up a scene composed of multiple objects
+* __World space__: convenient for setting up those objects into one scene
-* __Eye space__: The same as world space, but from the camera's point of view
+* __Eye space__: the same scene, but from the camera's point of view
-* __Clip space__: A coordinate system representing what will be rendered to the scene
+* __Clip space__: the final space containing what will be rendered
-* __Screen space__: Clip space, but with coordinates that correspond to pixels on your screen
+* __Screen space__: clip space, but engineered for cloring pixels

 A typical workflow using these spaces might work as follows:

-1. An artist uses a modeling tool like Maya to create a number of 3D models.
-   The artist chooses a convenient coordinate system that makes it easy to get the dimensions right (object space).

-2. The artist and the graphics programmer work together to decide how the artist's objects should move around on the screen.
-The programmer writes code that composes the artist's objects into a scene 60 times per second, creating the illusion of an animation.
-She uses a coordinate system that corresponds to physical reality, to make it easier to think about how objects are being placed together (world space).
-Since the artist gave her the objects in object space, the programmer's code uses transformations to put the objects in world space.
+1. An artist creates a mesh, defined in some object space that was convenient for the artist when he created the mesh.
+2. A graphics programmer writes code to transform each object into world space, creating a coherent scene.

-3. The graphics programmer codes a camera, controlled by the user, to allow the user to view the scene any vantage point.
-In order to render the scene, the programmer writes additional code.
-After the code from step (2) converts each object from object space to world space, the programmer inserts new code to convert each world-space object to eye space.
+3. The graphics programmer writes code to let the user manipulate their viewpoint, and uses that input to transform the scene to eye space.

-4. The programmer configures the camera's projection characteristics.
-These characteristics determine how much the camera can see from its point of view.
-The programmer, knowing the scale of the scene, picks a reasonable field of view, along with some other parameters.
-Then the programmer inserts new code to convert each eye-space object to clip space.
+4. The graphics programmer uses a transformation to foreshorten the scene, making nearby objects seem closer.
+This results in clip-space coordinates.

-5. Finally, the programmer passes the clip-space objects to the graphics card.
+5. The graphics programmer sends the object vertices and transformations to the graphics system.
-   The graphics card takes care of the process of rendering these objects on the screen.
-Since the objects are in clip space (which is defined in terms of what the monitor can see), we've made the graphics card's job much easier.
+6. The graphics system renders these vertices on the screen, in screen space.

-## Graphics Matrices
+## Matrices in the Transformation Pipeline

-What we remains to talk about it how the programmer writes code to convert between each of these vector spaces.
-She will use a series of vector transformations encoded into matrices.
-These matrices, like the spaces they convert between, have some standard names.
-They are listed below.
+Now that we've finished naming spaces, it's time to name the transformation matrices.
+There are four transformation steps in our pipeline, but only three of them are implemented using matrices.

 ### Object $\rightarrow$ World

 Called the *world* or *model* matrix.
 A composition of transformations that define the position, size and orientation of each object in the scene.
 Since there is one object space for each object, there is also one world matrix for each object.
-World matrices can be computed manually, or may be the output of a specialized data structure like a scene graph.

 ### World $\rightarrow$ Eye

 Called the *view* matrix.
 This matrix is used to translate and rotate each object in the scene so that the entire scene is defined in eye space, relative to the camera.
-This is the opposite of the sequence of steps that place the camera into the scene[^camera].
+This is the opposite of the sequence of steps that place the camera into the scene (think back to matrix inversions).

-[^camera]: Keep in mind the camera has no geometry -- it is just a tool that helps us think about vantage points.

 ### Eye $\rightarrow$ Clip

 Called the *projection* matrix.
-The projection matrix is usually the composition of a scaling operation followed by perspectivization:

-* The scale operation scales down the scene so the visible range spans from -1 to 1 on the $x$ and $y$ axes, as defined by clip space.
-* The perspectivization operation "unhinges" the scene, making closer objects seem bigger.
+This step usually includes perspectivization, which makes closer objects seem bigger.
 This simulates visual perspective.

 ### Clip $\rightarrow$ Screen

-This does not have a name, because it's usually handled by the graphics card instead of the programmer.
-Simply drops the $Z$ term and scales the $X$ and $Y$ terms appropriately to fill the screen.
+This does not have a name, because it's usually handled by the graphics system instead of the programmer.
+The graphics system implements this step by dropping the $Z$ term and scaling the $X$ and $Y$ terms by the width and height of the screen, in pixels.

 ## Putting It Together